mattiagaggi/adversarial_noise/README.md

 As expected, PGD is more effective than the basic method.
 A lot of improvements can be made from here, fine tuning of the method parameters etc. Confidence was already pretty low for the original cat so it was easy to fool the models.
 Need to write tests also.
 Curious how the label change is still in the cat family of labels, it makes sense.

+NOTE: actually in this example the resnet misclassifies the cat.
+This is an unfortunate choice of example.
+Increasing the epsilon in the demo, makes the network misclassify even more to non-animal classes and the adversarial noise works.
+Changing the noise to targeted also works.
 ## License

 This project is licensed under the MIT License.